News

 Ducks Unlimited Canada’s Fall Marginal Areas Program gets seed in the ground, cash in your pocket

-This fall, DUC is helping Saskatchewan producers take action through its Fall Marginal Areas Program.
-DUC is coordinating custom seed application and working with federal and provincial partners to help maximize financial incentives in producer pockets, with up to $390 per acre available.
+This fall, Ducks Unlimited Canada (DUC) is helping producers make that shift through its Fall Marginal Areas Program.
+The program coordinates custom forage seeding and connects participants with federal and provincial funding, offering up to $390 per acre in financial incentives.